 I already have DACA.
 Can I renew it?

 Our law office may be able to assist you in filing a DACA renewal if you are eligible.
-You can set up a consultation with our office to determine if you are eligible for renewal (and/or some other immigration remedy).
+Please can set up a consultation with our office to determine if you are eligible for renewal (and/or some other immigration remedy).
 The requirements for renewal eligibility are on the USCIS FAQ website – they include the same factors as the original application for DACA as well as additional criminal history and physical presence requirements.

 Timing is important!
 DACA holders must be careful to file their renewal requests in enough time that their application can be reviewed and approved such that there is no gap in time before their current DACA status expires.
 This could result in “unlawful presence,” which raises inadmissibility problems (see below).

-If your previous period of DACA expires before you apply for and/or receive renewal, that “in between” time period will cause you to accrue unlawful presence, which can raise inadmissibility issues for other immigration remedies.
+If your previous period of DACA expires before you apply for and/or receive renewal, that “in between” time period may cause you to accrue unlawful presence, which can raise inadmissibility issues for other immigration remedies.

 This article is not intended to give legal advice for any specific case or person.
 Every case is unique.
 The information contained here is a general guide.
 Law and policy change all the time and we advise that you do not apply for this option without consulting competent legal counsel.